Unprecedented: India Aims To Land The Chandrayaan-2 Rover Near The South Pole Of The Moon

 India’s second lunar probe will be launched from the Satish Dhawan Space Centre in Sriharikota, atop a Geostationary Satellite Launch Vehicle (GSLV) Mark II rocket.

-The Chandrayaan-2 spacecraft, which quite literally means “lunar vehicle-2” in Sanskrit, weighs approximately 3,290 kg (or about 7,253 pounds), and will be carrying an orbiter, a lander and a six-wheeled rover — for which the use of the heavy-payload lifter GSLV Mk II is necessary.
+The Chandrayaan-2 spacecraft, which quite literally means “lunar vehicle-2” in Sanskrit, weighs approximately 3,290 kg (or about 7,253 pounds) and will be carrying an orbiter, a lander, and a six-wheeled rover — for which the use of the heavy-payload lifter GSLV Mk II is necessary.

 #Chandrayaan-2 @isro attempting to pull off a daredevil manoeuvre.
 It will be the first-ever mission to soft land near the moon's south pole, which hasn’t been attempted by anyone & poses a number of challenges.
 All the best to our heroes in ISRO ???? https://t.co/p6pV2db3On